 If you are unable to provide any of the documents outlined above, please explain why in writing.
 The Committee will review your reasons and may request additional information or documentation.
 Incomplete applications without a written explanation will not be put before the Committee.

-When the assessment process is complete, your application will be reviewed a second time and you will be directed to do one of the following:
+When the assessment process is complete, NACOR will provide the College with your CGA results, and your application and results will be reviewed by the Registration Committee.
+You will be directed to do one of the following:

 Regardless of the decision, you will be provided with a letter explaining how the Committee reached its decision about your individual case.